By Priority — Quick Answer

 Botswana or Tanzania Luxury

-Botswana's private concessions (Mombo, Vumbura, Duba Plains) set the global luxury safari standard — $1,500–3,500 per person per night.
-Tanzania's luxury tier (Singita, &Beyond, Four Seasons) is comparable at $800–1,800pp per night and more accessible logistically.
-South Africa's Sabi Sand (MalaMala, Singita Sabi) is also world-class but operates in a denser safari environment.
-For pure luxury experience, Botswana wins.
-For luxury + efficient logistics in 7 days, Tanzania is the practical choice.
+Botswana's private concessions (Mombo, Vumbura, Duba Plains) set the global luxury safari standard at $1,500–3,500 per person per night.
+Tanzania's luxury tier (Singita, &Beyond, Four Seasons) is comparable at $800–1,800pp per night and easier on logistics.
+South Africa's Sabi Sand is also world-class but operates in a denser safari environment.
+For pure luxury, Botswana wins.
+For luxury plus efficient logistics inside 7 days, Tanzania is the practical choice — central Serengeti lodges save vehicle hours but cost more.

 Priority — Family-Friendly